The Stronger: Productions and adaptations

 The play was presented on a double bill with Miss Julie, in a February/March 1956 production at the Phoenix Theatre with Ruth Ford (Mrs. X) and Viveca Lindfors (Miss Y).
 Both plays were adapted and directed by George Tabori.

-An April/June 1977 production, on a double bill at the Newman/The Public Theatre, New York Shakespeare Festival, in association with the Sanctuary Theater Workshop and the Hudson Guild Theater, presented the play with Creditors.
+An April/June 1977 production, on a double bill at the Newman/The Public Theater, New York Shakespeare Festival, in association with the Sanctuary Theater Workshop and the Hudson Guild Theater, presented the play with Creditors.
 It was directed by Rip Torn with Amy Wright (Mrs. X) and Geraldine Page (Miss Y).
 The translation was by Palaemona Morner and R. Spacek.

 Cesear’s Forum, Cleveland’s minimalist theatre, presented the play on a double bill with Playing with Fire, at Kennedy’s Down Under, Playhouse Square.
 Translated by Michael Meyer and directed/adapted by Greg Cesear, the July/August 2002 production featured Sheila E. Maloney (Mrs. X) and Juliette Regnier (Miss Y).

 The August Strindberg Repertory Theatre at the Gene Frankel Theatre presented the play on a double bill with Pariah in a November/December 2016 production.
 The Edwin Bjorkman translation was adapted and directed by Robert Greer with Chudney Sykes and Amber Crawford.
 The two actresses exchanged roles on a rotating nightly basis.
 The play was also produced in a translated/directed production by Mr. Greer in October/November 2012 on a double bill with Casper’s Fat Tuesday (the latter translated by Jonathan Howard and presented with Pink Pig Ballet) in association with Theater Resources Unlimited.
 (Mrs. X) Dina Rosenmeier (Miss Y, renamed Emil, a male counterpart) Albert Bendix.

 The Jermyn Street Theatre, in association with Andy Jordan Productions and Elysium Theatre Company presented the play on a double bill with Storm.
 The production was also billed as Strindberg's Women, was translated by Michael Meyer, directed by Jake Murray with Sarah Griffiths (Mrs, X) and Alice Frankham (Miss Y) in a November 2016 run.

 The Gamut Theatre Group in Harrisburg, Pennsylvania presented the play on a double bill with The Outcast under the title; 2 by Strindberg, in April 2022 productions.
 Abby Carroll and Erin Shellenberger alternated the roles nightly in alternating productions by directors Francesca Amendolia and Kim Greenawalt.

-Genre Interpretations
+In 2023, the Mexican theatre company Arkhè Teatro presented a contemporary adaptation of the play titled ¿Quién es más fuerte?
+(Who's the Strongest?), created and directed by Mexican actor Augusto César Espinto.
+The production was performed several times across Mexico City and received positive reviews from specialized critic.

+Music

 The play was adapted into The Stronger (opera) in 1952 by composer Hugo Weisgall.

 The play has also been expanded and adapted into a forty-minute English-language Spanish zarzuela (2010), with text by Christopher Webber and music by Derek Barnes.